bizip/Companies-contacts-mgt/README.md

-## Company Contacts
+## Company contacts

-This app will manage the contacts for different company
+Managing the contacts for the companies

 #### License